Divine Mercy Academy Athletics continue a long and distinguished tradition begun in the various Catholic grade schools of Greater Johnstown.

 We believe our students learn a great deal through participation in competitive school athletics.
 Teamwork, selflessness and perseverance are values that will serve our students well throughout life.

-We encourage our students to participate in the sports that interest them, beginning at the appropriate age when each individual is ready and wants to learn a particular sport.
+We encourage our students, boys and girls, to participate in the sports that interest them, beginning at the appropriate age when each individual is ready and wants to learn a particular sport.
 We understand that this varies with each student’s abilities and changing interests.

 Participation in athletics requires commitment throughout a sport season to the team and to oneself.
 Our coaches strive to help our young students develop confidence in their abilities.
 We want them to learn not only how to play, but also how to handle themselves in competition and to represent their school with respect and dignity.

 Pictured above are a few of the many volunteer coaches serving in Divine Mercy’s fall football program.

 Our coaches are volunteers who love their sport and want to share their considerable knowledge with our student athletes.
 They are experienced and encouraging individuals who enjoy the rewards of coaching young people.
 All have completed the necessary legal clearances.
 If you would like to become a volunteer with one of our athletic teams, please Contact Us.